Spring is certainly here on the Gulf Coast!

 4 eggs, beaten

 1-1/4 cups vegetable oil

 2-1/2 cups chopped Burris Grown Strawberries (or, your local ones!)

-Combine first 5 ingredients and mix.
-Combine remaining 4 ingredients and add to dry mixture, stirring well.
+Combine the first 5 ingredients and mix.
+Combine the remaining 4 ingredients and add to the dry mixture, stirring well.
 Spoon into 2 greased and floured loaf pans.
 Bake at 350F for 1 hour.

 by Lori Seaborg